Heungseon Daewongun: Foreign policy

 The Isolation Policy provided immediate benefits of fortifying Korean patriotism as well as protecting Korean Confucianism.
 The Heungseon Daewongun was able to protect Joseon from cultural imperialism and westernization and thus protect Korea's heritage from it.
-However, because he refused to engage in international relations entirely, there was a limited choice of market and slim opportunity for an industrial revolution to occur in Korea.
+However, because he refused entirely to engage in international relations, there was a limited choice of market and slim opportunity for an Industrial Revolution to occur in Korea.
 Indeed, the Daewongun wanted to avoid engagement with the West – which would have been inevitable if Western countries were allowed to trade freely – as it would erode government influence.
-The Joseon Dynasty had a strict social hierarchy: the wealth of the yangban nobility rested on the backs of sangmin farm labourers and tenants; the Daewongun wanted to prevent the collapse of this hierarchy; despite his fame for his fairness and support of civilization, the emancipation of the sangmin would mean the destruction of the yangban, his own social class.
+The Joseon Dynasty had a strict social hierarchy: the wealth of the yangban nobility rested on the backs of sangmin farm labourers and tenants.
+The Daewongun wanted to prevent the collapse of this hierarchy.
+Despite his fame for his fairness and support of civilization, the emancipation of the sangmin would mean the destruction of the yangban, his own social class.

 The international relations of Joseon worsened as the Daewongun adopted increasingly desperate and harsher measures in order to repel Westernization.
 The Daewongun made the choice of protecting the world he knew by trying to shut out foreigners, at the cost of delaying development and modernization, and to keep Korea a hermit kingdom.
 Many Koreans state that had he chosen to engage with foreign countries as his daughter-in-law Queen Min advocated, the Japanese rule of Korea could have been avoided.
 However, others state that the ten years of the Isolation Policy was too small a part of the Joseon Dynasty to derive such a statement from.